 - 6.2.1 The control of income and expenditure within an agreed budget is the responsibility of the designated budget holder who must ensure that day to day management is undertaken effectively.
-The University regards each Head of School/ Unit to be the designated budget holder for their respective School or Unit. - 6.2.2 The Head of School / Unit may delegate authority to utilise resources within their budget and may delegate the day to day management of resources to appropriately trained staff at a level commensurate with their grade, but they may not delegate their overall accountability for the management of such resources.
+The University regards each Head of School/ Unit to be the designated budget holder for their respective School or Unit. - 6.2.2 The Head of School / Unit may delegate authority to utilise resources within their budget and may delegate the day to day management of resources to appropriately trained staff at a level commensurate with their grade, but they may not delegate their overall accountability for the management of such resources. - 6.2.3 Significant deviations from agreed budgetary levels of income and/or expenditure must be reported, to the Chief Financial Officer via the designated Finance Advice and Support (FAS) team as soon as the departure or likely departure becomes apparent.
+Any necessary corrective action must be taken promptly.

-- 6.2.3 Significant deviations from agreed budgetary levels of income and/or expenditure must be reported, to the Chief Financial Officer via the designated Finance Advice and Support (FAS) team as soon as the departure or likely departure becomes apparent.
-Any necessary corrective action must be taken promptly. - 6.2.4 Some items of expenditure (for example items such as food, travel and accommodation) are governed explicitly by HMRC rules.
-These rules are outlined in the University's Expenses Policy and the guidelines must be followed, no matter the source of the income funding the spend; the method of payment (i.e. invoice, credit card or expense claim) or whether there is sufficient budget to go beyond that which is allowed in the guidance. - 6.2.5 Further guidance and best practice for budget holders can be found in the University's Budget Management Procedures. - 6.2.6 The Chief Financial Officer is responsible for supplying budgetary reports on all aspects of the University's finances to PARC on a basis determined by PARC. - 6.3 Re-allocating and carrying budgets - 6.3.1 Budgets within a School or Unit may be moved between different 'pots' if this is agreed by the Chief Financial Officer (or nominated deputy) subject to any specific terms and conditions attached to the income.
+- 6.2.4 Some items of expenditure (for example items such as food, travel and accommodation) are governed explicitly by HMRC rules.
+These rules are outlined in the University's Expenses Policy and the guidelines must be followed, no matter the source of the income funding the spend; the method of payment (i.e. invoice, credit card or expense claim) or whether there is sufficient budget to go beyond that which is allowed in the guidance. - 6.2.5 Further guidance and best practice for budget holders can be found in the University's Budget Management Procedures. - 6.2.6 The Chief Financial Officer is responsible for supplying budgetary reports on all aspects of the University's finances to PARC on a basis determined by PARC.

+6.3 Re-allocating and carrying budgets

+- 6.3.1 Budgets within a School or Unit may be moved between different 'pots' if this is agreed by the Chief Financial Officer (or nominated deputy) subject to any specific terms and conditions attached to the income.
 The process for requesting budget re-allocations is outlined in the University's Budget Management Procedures. - 6.3.2 In exceptional circumstances, additional budget (to that which was agreed in the annual budget round) may be approved if authorised in line with the Scheme of Delegation.
 All additional budget requests should be supported by a business case setting out the reason for the additional expenditure and clearly documenting the benefits that are expected to arise as a result of the additional spend. - 6.3.3 Year-End budgetary balances will be carried forward within the rules laid down by the Chief Financial Officer.
-These rules are detailed in the University's Budget Management Procedures. - 6.4 Financial Statements - 6.4.1 The financial statements will be prepared in accordance with the Statement of Recommended Practice on Accounting in Further & Higher Education, together with such other approved accounting standards as are applicable.
-Any changes to Accounting Policies will require the approval of Audit & Risk Committee and should be reported to Court. - 6.4.2 The financial statements shall consolidate the accounts of the University and all its subsidiary undertakings for the financial year ending 31 July and will be prepared in accordance with timescales required for University, SFC and HMRC reporting requirements. - 6.4.3 The financial statements shall be published on the University's website no later than 31 December each year.
+These rules are detailed in the University's Budget Management Procedures.

+6.4 Financial Statements

+- 6.4.1 The financial statements will be prepared in accordance with the Statement of Recommended Practice on Accounting in Further & Higher Education, together with such other approved accounting standards as are applicable.
+Any changes to Accounting Policies will require the approval of Audit & Risk Committee and should be reported to Court. - 6.4.2 The financial statements shall consolidate the accounts of the University and all its subsidiary undertakings for the financial year ending 31 July and will be prepared in accordance with timescales required for University, SFC and HMRC reporting requirements. - 6.4.3 The financial statements shall be published on the University's website no later than 31 December each year or as soon as practicable.